sswagat12/sswagat12/README.md

 - 👋 Hi, I’m @sswagat12
-- 👀 I’m interested in bridge the gap between concepts and reality
+- 👀 I’m interested in bridging the gap between virtual concepts and reality
 - 🌱 I’m currently learning ML and AI
-- 📫 How to reach me ...umm.....email me at sswagat12@gmail.com....
+- 📫 How to reach me ........email: sswagat12@gmail.com....Ph: 8093478450

 <!---
 sswagat12/sswagat12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.